slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 ## On selling, negotiation and price

 <!--
-> *"Sales is basically just be decent enough at something and let people like you.
-Nobody gives a shit how smart you are."  -- x@skylarromines*
 > *"Any fool can paint a picture, but it takes a wise person to be able to sell it."*
 > *"Cheap prices are only cheap if your time has no value.*
 > *"Q: What’s the difference between a used car salesman and a computer salesman?
 A: The used car salesman knows when he’s lying.*